All Episodes

 And the people at BG Products, they didn't have to sell me, but they wanted to.

-They wanted me to take one of my cars to a dealership here in the area which uses BG products.
+They wanted me to take one of my cars to a dealership here in the area which uses BG Products.

-You you there BG Products has a website.
+BG Products has a website.

-You you don't buy this stuff at stores.
+You don't buy this stuff at stores.

-They have to take any one of the cars to a dealership here that does service with their products.
+So they asked me to take, to prove their point about their fluids, they asked to take any one of the cars to a dealership here that does service with their products.

 So I did, and they checked all the fluids in the vehicle.

-I think it was one of the suburbans, I think.
+That was one of the suburbans, I think.

-They then had the dealership send them the fluids from my car that were replaced from my SUV, because I wanted to know exactly what condition the car was in and the fluids, and they wanted to show me.
+They then had the dealership send them the fluids from my car that were replaced, from my SUV, because I wanted to know exactly what condition the car was in and the fluids, and they wanted to show me.

 So in their lab, they tested my transmission fluid, and they found that it was contaminated to the point there were high levels of copper, iron, and lead in the transmission.